aws/aws-iot-device-sdk-embedded-C/README.md

 ##Overview

 The AWS IoT device SDK for embedded C is a collection of C source files which can be used in embedded applications to securely connect to the [AWS IoT platform](http://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html).
 It includes transport clients **(MQTT)**, **TLS** implementations and examples for their use.
 It also supports AWS IoT specific features such as **Thing Shadow**.
 It is distributed in source form and intended to be built into customer firmware along with application code, other libraries and RTOS.
+For additional information about porting the Device SDK for embedded C onto additional platforms please refer to the [Porting Guide](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/master/PortingGuide.md).

 ##Features
 The Device SDK simplifies access to the Pub/Sub functionality of the AWS IoT broker via MQTT and provide APIs to interact with Thing Shadows.
 The SDK has been tested to work with the AWS IoT platform to ensure best interoperability of a device with the AWS IoT platform.